 Get an inflatable or foldable kayak

-Bear in mind, there may be some build time which needs to be included in your day at the start and end.
+Bear in mind, there may be some build time that needs to be included in your day at the start and end.

 Get a Lift Assist

-These may be expensive, but how much do you value your back at?
+These may be expensive, but how much do you value your back?